chen42/presentations/antiviral.md

 ---
 ### Objectives (Cont.)

-6. Understand the drug interactions involved in multidrug antiretroviral combination therapy and the effect of these antiviral agents on other concurrent drug therapies
+6. Understand the drug interactions involved in multidrug antiretroviral therapy and the effect of these antiviral agents on other concurrent drug therapies
 7. Understand the basis for the viral selectivity of the antiviral agents
 8. Describe the common and unique adverse effects of the distinct classes of antiviral agents
 9. Describe the mechanisms of action for HSV, CMV, and HBV antiviral agents and mechanisms of viral resistance to these agents